zcm1303/skills-hello-github-actions/README.md

 ## Step 3: Add actions to your workflow file

-_Nice work adding a job to your workflow! :dancer:_  :dancer:  :dancer:  :dancer:  :dancer:
+_Nice work adding a job to your workflow! :dancer:_  :dancer:  :dancer:  :dancer:  :dancer: :dancer: :dancer: :dancer:

 Workflows have jobs, and jobs have steps.
 So now we'll add steps to your workflow.